 This training is not for the faint of heart.
 Students will need to be mentally sharp and physically in shape.

 It is expected that you will stay at the facility.
 This will give us full use of the training day.
 Even during meal breaks you and your classmates will be immersed in studying the academic and tactical material, absorbing as much knowledge as possible in 3 short days.
-We can supply you a cot, a dry place to sleep, a shower, and sink.
+We can supply you a cot, a dry place to sleep, a shower, toilet, and hand washing station.

 Class is open enrollment.
 Laymen, police, military, private security contractors.
 Each has something to bring to the table, and something to learn; Cross pollination.